Beauvais–Tillé Airport: American use

 It was liberated by Allied ground forces about 3 September 1944 during the Northern France Campaign.
 Almost immediately, the United States Army Air Forces IX Engineer Command 818th Engineer Aviation Battalion cleared the airport of mines and destroyed Luftwaffe aircraft.
 Little battle damage was sustained, and the airport became a USAAF Ninth Air Force combat airfield, designated as Advanced Landing Ground "A-61" about 15 September, also being known as "Beauvais/Tille Airfield".

 From Beauvais, the Ninth Air Force 322d Bombardment Group flew B-26 Marauder medium bombers from mid-September until March 1945.
 Once the combat unit moved east, the airport was used by transport units, flying in supplies from England and evacuating combat casualties on the return trip.
 The Americans returned full control of the airport to French authorities on 17 August 1945.

 Development since the 1950s

 In 1950, the Air Ministry offered to provide the wartime air base to NATO as part of the Cold War development of the alliance.
-Beauvais was selected to become a NATO Emergency airfield (Beauvais–Tillé Air Base), controlled by the French Air Force and intended for use by all NATO air forces to disperse their aircraft in case of war.